coryprimm/aerial_strike/ReadMe.md

 Start playing and enjoy the game!

 Controls
-Use the arrow keys to control your fighter jet.
+Use the arrow keys to control your fighter jets or target vision.
-Press the spacebar to fire missiles.
+Strategically position your shots and hideaways with the keys q, w, e, a, s, d, z, x, and c.
+Use r for reset.

 Feedback and Contributions
 If you encounter any issues, have suggestions, or would like to contribute to the development of Aerial Strike, please create an issue or submit a pull request.